 498. If one's hands have been dirtied with mud or the like on Shabbos, one must not wipe them clean on a towel or with a handkerchief, which one might come to wash in order to remove the dirt.
 However, one may wipe one's hands on a cloth which one does not mind becoming dirty.

 499. Rubbing ointment on a baby's body on Shabbos is not permitted.
-However, it is permitted to apply oil of a normal consistency to a baby's body with one's bare hands, or with a piece of non-absorbent, synthetic fabric, like plastic.
+However, it is permitted to apply oil of a normal consistency (as opposed to thick oil) to a baby's body with one's bare hands, or with a piece of non-absorbent, synthetic fabric, like plastic.
 One may use an absorbent cloth, like cotton, only to wipe over the oil once it has been applied to the body.

 500. One is allowed to sprinkle powder on a baby on Shabbos, even on a spot where the skin is sensitive or sore, notwithstanding the general prohibition against applying medications on Shabbos.
 One is also permitted to rub one's body with a liquid insect repellent, but not a cream or ointment.